 One of the most exciting parts about coming to college is finding your true self.
 In addition to this, it’s also a pretty incredible opportunity to meet and make friends with people from all different backgrounds.
 Open House, the gender-learning community at UW-Madison is a vibrant lakeshore community of students, staff and faculty dedicated to examining gender and sexuality.
 Open House is a place to build community and explore the diversity of the human experience.
 Students enjoy a tight-knit environment and unique programming, like open mic, movie and game nights, and mentorship from faculty and staff across campus.

-Residents of the community have the opportunity to take a one-credit seminar that discusses contemporary media, including, films, TV programs, cartoons and music videos.
-In this seminar, you will be able to discuss how the media constructs, negotiates and transgresses norms and identities.
-Coming to college, you probably did not think that you would be watching Lady Gaga music videos for class, but Open House makes that a reality.
+Residents of the community have the opportunity to take a one-credit seminar that discusses both historical and contemporary issues facing the LGBTQ community.
+In this seminar, you will be able to discuss how we construct, negotiate and transgress norms and identities.
+Topics have included first-person narratives and LGBTQ activism.
 Students from all genders, sexualities, and racial/ethnic/cultural backgrounds/disciplines are invited to learn in Open House’s welcoming and inclusive space within the beautiful Phillips Hall.